The Brookside Strike: When Women Took the Picket Line

 Long after the contract ink dried, Brookside’s women kept marching.
 Sudie Crusenberry glued newspaper clippings of the strike beside her children’s drawings, creating a scrapbook that historians now mine for clues to grassroots strategy; Bessie Lou Cornett, who once faced down coal trucks, later organized against a highway project that threatened a Black Knoxville neighborhood—proof that the picket line was a training ground for regional civil‑rights and environmental justice campaigns.

 The strike also left a cautionary lesson.
-Brookside inspired miners across Central Appalachia, yet corporate consolidation and a collapsing coal market eventually outpaced union strength; by 2015 the closure of Patriot Coal’s Highland mine meant that no working miner in Kentucky still carried a UMWA card.
-Retired Brookside picketer Kenny Johnson warned that when “non‑union operators see there’s no competition, they’ll cut corners on safety”—a reminder that Brookside’s gains, like its songs, require each new generation to keep the chorus alive.
+Brookside inspired miners across Central Appalachia, yet corporate consolidation and a collapsing coal market eventually outpaced union strength; by late 2014 the shutdown of Patriot Coal’s Highland Mine marked the end of unionized coal mining in Kentucky, leaving no working miner in the state holding a UMWA card.
+Retired Brookside picketer Kenny Johnson later said that many younger miners enjoy union-won pay and benefits “because of the sacrifice that we made … it wasn’t because we wanted to be out of work.”
+UMWA spokesman Phil Smith warned that, with no union competition, “non-union operators … can begin to cut wages, cut benefits, and cut corners on safety”—a reminder that Brookside’s gains, like its songs, require each new generation to keep the chorus alive.

 Sources & Further Reading